Myth-OS/MythOS-Documentation/Declarations.md

 2 - **SOVEREIGN INTERDEPENDENCE**:

-*Autonomous individuals + unified collective = sovereign interdependence = sum is greater than parts*
+*sovereign interdependence = autonomous individuals + collaborative collective*

-Global transformation begins at the individual level.
+Global transformation begins at the level of individual transformation.
 Like a cell within a body, many healthy cells equate to a healthy whole.

 Sovereign (legal).
 We are our own rulers.
-We have the right, privilege, and responsibility to ‘parent’ and govern ourselves.
+We have the right, privilege, and responsibility to govern and ‘parent’ ourselves.

-We must walk our talk, and in fact, maybe better not to talk before we are walking.  * this may be a single principle.
+We must walk our talk, and in fact, maybe better not to talk before we are walking.

 3 - **UNITY IN DIVERSITY / INTEGRATE DIVERSE PERSPECTIVES**: